 Whole Earth image from JHT's Planetary Pixel Emporium

 The Surface Water Record is a comprehensive map record of the Earth's changing surface water (including current flooding or drought).
 Links to GIS data supporting the displays are also provided.
 This >20 year long effort has been sustained by grants and contracts from NASA, the European Commission, the World Bank, the Latin American Development Bank, and by Dartmouth College and the University of Colorado.
-Version 3 is fully automated with daily updates.
+Version 3 is fully automated with daily updates of selected map sheets.

 River Watch 2 is an experimental river discharge and watershed runoff measurement system.
 It can detect and measure floods.
 Satellite microwave sensors provide global coverage of the Earth’s land surface on a near-daily basis and, at certain wavelengths, without major interference from cloud cover.
 Using a processing strategy first developed for wide-area optical sensors (1), these sensors (e.g. AMSR-E, AMSR-2, TRMM, and GPM) can measure river discharge changes at carefully selected locations.
 As rivers rise and discharge increases, river measurement sites can very sensitively monitor these changes (2, 3).
 Transformation of the remote sensing signal to discharge values is accomplished via a rating equation (as is the case for stage-based discharge measurements on the ground).
 For River Watch 2, the calibrating discharge values are obtained by runs of a global runoff model (4).

 Seven-day watershed Runoff Measurements from the River Watch Processor (in prep.)